kiyonatsu/test/README.md

-# Apartment Shopping for Hunter and Cassie #
+# Apartment Shopping for Hunter and Cassy #
 #### The following apartments are located on the Northeast side of Dallas.
 Areas include Dallas, Irving, Las Colinas, Farmers Branch,  Carrollton, Addison, and Richardson.

 ## Tier 1 Apartment (Only based on my preferences)